MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

 	</Application>
 	```

 1. Make **DroneLander.UWP** the startup project by right-clicking it and selecting **Set as StartUp Project**.
-Then deploy the UWP app to your computer by right-clicking the project and selecting **Deploy**.

-1. Click the **Run** button at the top of Visual Studio to launch the UWP version of Drone Lander on the local machine.
+Then click the **Run** button at the top of Visual Studio to launch the UWP version of Drone Lander on the local machine.

 	> If you would prefer to run the UWP app in a Windows phone emulator rather than on the desktop, simply select the desired emulator from the drop-down list attached to the **Run** button.